sapristi/timebox/docs/main.md

   Path to a file containing secret values.
 - notification[NotificationProvider] (default: None)
   Specify which provider will be used to send notifications.
-- use_secrets[boolean] (default: False)
+- use_secrets[boolean] (default: True)
-  Disables using external secrets.
-Secret values should be directly provided in the config file.
+  If set to False, secret values should be directly provided in the config file.

 ## Providers